-Practical implications: The study shows that external pressure can influence adoption of sustainable practices but this does not necessarily lead to an improvement in manufacturing performance.
-As such managers need to identify the actual benefits of sustainability and weigh them up against costs of implementing such programs.
+Practical implications: The study shows that external pressure can influence the adoption of sustainable practices but the adoption of formal sustainable practices does not necessarily lead to an improvement in manufacturing performance.
+The implication therefore is that managers need to clearly understand what the actual benefits of sustainability are and where financial advantage, other than manufacturing cost, may be gained.

 Originality/value: The relationship between the adoption of sustainable practices and organisational performance is a complex one.
 In contrast to previous studies, this study found that while external pressure and sustainable management relate positively with environmental outcomes, no such relationship exists with manufacturing performance.
-This raises a number of question marks over naive implementation of sustainable strategies.
+This raises a number of questions over naively following such strategies.

-Keywords: Sustainable Management, environmental, manufacturing performance, survey gement, environn. earch Paper
+Keywords: Sustainable Management, environmental, manufacturing performance, survey